Syrian Communist Party: Suppression under Nasser and the Ba'ath and tolerance by the Neo Ba'ath 1958–1970

 The United Arab Republic (UAR) was formed in February 1958.
 Toward the end of 1958, a campaign of repression against the party began.
 Nasser was provoked to action by a harshly critical statement made by Bakdash, who called for transformation of the UAR into a loose federation.
 Communists were imprisoned and in some cases killed.

 The union ended in 1961 when a coup led to Syria's secession.
 The Communist Party was strongly identified with the secessionist tendency and suffered a loss of popular support and membership as a result.
-Worse was to follow, when the pro-unification coup of 1963 brought a military-based government consisting largely of Ba'thists and Nasserists to power and the party was once again repressed.
+Worse was to follow, when the pro-unification coup of 1963 brought a military-based government consisting largely of Ba'athists and Nasserists to power and the party was once again repressed.

 In 1966, the Syrian Ba'ath's secret military committee took power, and implemented a far-left line.
 Bakdash was allowed to return from Moscow, but forbidden from engaging in public political activity.

 Legal operation in the National Progressive Front from 1972

 In 1970, Hafez al-Assad came to power in Syria and announced his intention of allowing limited political pluralism in the context of popular democracy.
 This took the form of the National Progressive Front, established in 1972.
 Only parties participating in the Front would be allowed to operate: to join, they were required to accept the socialist and Arab nationalist orientation of the government.
-The Ba'th Party was guaranteed leadership of the Front and the new constitution, promulgated the same year, provided that it would "lead society and the state".
-Furthermore, only the Ba'th would be allowed operate in the armed forces and among university students.
+The Ba'ath Party was guaranteed leadership of the Front and the new constitution, promulgated the same year, provided that it would "lead society and the state".
+Furthermore, only the Ba'ath would be allowed operate in the armed forces and among university students.

 Faced with the choice between accepting these restrictions and the prospect of illegal operation, Bakdash and the majority of the party chose to join the Front.
 The more radical elements in the party were unhappy about participation in the Front.
 However, the breaking point did not come until 1976 and the Syrian intervention in the Lebanese Civil War on the side of rightist, Maronite-led elements against the nationalist bloc and its allies in the Palestine Liberation Organization.
 This was too much for the radicals, and Riyad al-Turk led them into opposition.
 His faction was termed the Syrian Communist Party (Political Bureau) or Syrian Communist Party (Riyad al-Turk).